21.7 C

 Napoleón Becerra, 61, was killed when his vehicle left the road in the rural district of Pilpichaca, about 430 kilometers southeast of Lima.
 The leftist candidate for the Workers and Entrepreneurs Party of Peru was traveling to Ayacucho for campaign events ahead of the April 12 vote when the incident occurred.

 Three passengers riding with Becerra were injured in the crash.
-Among those hurt were Senate hopeful Segundo Alberto Pizango and deputy candidate Monica Huayllane, party officials said, according to party sources.
+Among those hurt were Senate hopeful Segundo Alberto Pizango and deputy candidate Monica Huayllane, party officials said.

-Emely Silva, the party’s deputy candidate from Lima, confirmed the tragic news after being informed by colleagues who accompanied the presidential candidate on the trip.
+Emely Silva, the party’s deputy candidate from Lima, confirmed the death after being informed by colleagues who accompanied the presidential candidate on the trip.
 “We were informed a few minutes ago about the accident by fellow party members who are in the area,” Silva told RPP.
-“They have notified us that our President has died.”
+“They have notified us that our president has died.”

 The crash happened on a dangerous section of the Vía Los Libertadores highway near Rumichaca.
 There were five people in the vehicle at the time, including the driver.